delta6626/365-days-of-code/README.md

 - Day 179 ✅: Added a roles section to the Profile Viewer in PartnerPair and built a reusable chip collection component
 - Day 180 ✅: Added a startup section to the Profile Viewer in PartnerPair, adapting dynamically based on whether the user has a startup
 - Day 181 ✅: Added preferred roles and skills sections to the Profile Viewer in PartnerPair
-- Day 182 ✅: Worked on the social links section of the Profile Viewer in PartnerPair.
+- Day 182 ✅: Worked on the social links section of the Profile Viewer in PartnerPair
+- Day 183 ✅: Improved PartnerPair's social links section with external link icons, cleaned up the user schema, and added a new profileViews field in the user schema with auth service updates
 ---

 ## 📌 Notes